rustygoldcoin/firetest/README.md

 ### Asserting

 At some point, you will most likely want to assert something with your test method.
-Because you extended the `firetest\testcase` class, you have a method called `firetest\testcase::assert($trueStatement, $shouldStatement)`.
+Because you extended the `Fire\Test\TestCase` class, you have a method called `Fire\Test\TestCase::assert($trueStatement, $shouldStatement)`.
 The assert method evaluates the `$trueStatement` parameter to determine a pass or fail. `$trueStatement` must evaluate to a `true` boolean value.
 It it does not, the assert will fail.
 The `$shouldStatement` is used to provide feedback to what you are asserting.
 Think of this statement as a question "This assert should...", fill in the blank with the rest.

 Example: